Special Arrangements

 Unable to sit the test on a Saturday

 If your child is unable to sit tests on Saturdays for religious reasons we are able to arrange an alternative test day.
-You must tick the relevant box when registering your child's details online for the test and supply a supporting letter from their religious leader if you would like us to do this.
+You must upload a supporting letter from their religious leader when completing your child’s registration form.
 An alternative date will not be offered without a supporting letter.
-This letter must be submitted no later than 30 June 2023.
+This letter must be submitted no later than 28th June 2024.

 Reasonable adjustments

-If your child has a disability and/or requires additional resources or special arrangements to sit the test, you must email admissions@kevibham.org to request an additional form to complete.
-You must also tick the relevant box when registering your child's details online for the test.
-It is your responsibility to ensure that the additional form has been requested and returned by the deadline of Wednesday 14 June 2023 (please note this is earlier than the test registration deadline).
+If your child has a disability and/or requires additional resources or special arrangements to sit the test, you must upload the additional form and supporting evidence when completing your child’s registration form.
+It is your responsibility to ensure that the additional form has been uploaded by the deadline of Friday 14th June 2024 (please note this is earlier than the test registration deadline).
+If the additional form has not been uploaded by the deadline, NO special arrangements can be considered for your child in this test

 You will be asked to detail your child’s disability or condition and how this may impact their ability to access the entrance test.
 You must supply any relevant evidence and supporting information, including from your child's primary school detailing what arrangements are currently put in place at school for your child.